dolittle/Runtime/Documentation/Concepts/tenants.md

 weight: 13
 ---

-Dolittle supports defining multiple tenants using the same software out of the box.
+Dolittle supports having multiple tenants using the same software out of the box.

 ## What is a Tenant?